ArduPilot/ardupilot_wiki/copter/source/docs/ac2_simple_geofence.rst

 but if you wish to control the fence with a switch please follow these
 steps:

--  Go to the Mission Planner's Software > Copter Pids screen and set either "Ch7 Opt" OR "Ch8 Opt" to Fence.
+-  Go to the Mission Planner's Config/Tuning > Extended Tuning screen and set either "Ch7 Opt" OR "Ch8 Opt" to Fence.
 -  holding the switch high (i.e. PWM > 1800) will enable the fence, low (under 1800) will disable the fence.